sahilsk11/arcade/documentation/README.md

 ### Magic Jacques

 Similar to Slapjack, English makes the game a bit difficult.
-The game allows users to enter virtually anything, and we must decide whether their input has the intention of the correct move.
+Since users can enter any command, we must accomodate different ways of saying the correct command.
+To do this, we automatically convert all inputs to lower case and remove whitespace.

+Most equality conditions use `.contains()` to check if the user input matches the expected input, just in case users have additional information in the command.

 ### Runtime Environment